Galápagos Islands: Population growth over time

+This rapid growth has been influenced by factors such as increased tourism and migration from mainland Ecuador.
+The permanent resident population has been growing at approximately 6.4% annually, compared to 2.1% on the mainland.

+Ethnic composition

-The largest ethnic group is composed of Ecuadorian Mestizos, the mixed descendants of Spanish colonists and indigenous Native Americans, who arrived mainly in the last century from the continental part of Ecuador.
-Some descendants of the early European and American colonists on the islands also still remain on the islands.
+The majority of Galápagos residents are Ecuadorian Mestizos, descendants of Spanish colonists and indigenous Native Americans who migrated primarily from mainland Ecuador.
+Additionally, there are descendants of early European and American settlers.

-In 1959, approximately 1,000 to 2,000 people called the islands their home.
-In 1972 a census in the archipelago recorded a population of 3,488.
-By the 1980s, this number had risen to more than 15,000 people, and in 2010 there were 25,124 people in the Galápagos.
-2021 projected population was 40,685.

-Five of the islands are inhabited: Baltra, Floreana, Isabela, San Cristóbal, and Santa Cruz.
+Urbanization

+Approximately 85% of the population resides in designated human-use areas, which constitute about 3.3% of the archipelago's land mass.
+The remaining area is protected as part of the national park.

+Tourism impact

+The Galápagos Islands attract a substantial number of tourists annually, significantly influencing the local economy and contributing to demographic changes.
+In 2022, the islands recorded 268,000 visitors, reflecting a 96% increase compared to 2021.
+Prior to the COVID-19 pandemic, tourism accounted for nearly 80% of the Galápagos economy.
+This heavy reliance on tourism has led to economic benefits, including employment opportunities for over two thousand residents.
+However, the increasing number of tourists has also raised concerns about environmental sustainability and the preservation of the islands' unique ecosystems.

 Travel

 Options for air travel to the Galápagos are limited to two islands: San Cristobal (San Cristóbal Airport) and Baltra (Seymour Airport).
 Private aircraft must use Baltra as it is the airport equipped with overnight plane accommodations.
 Seymour Airport on Baltra was recently renovated (2012–2013) to accommodate larger planes.

 Until 1969 the only way to visit was on a private or chartered vessel.
 There was no regular air service until Forrest Nelson's Hotel Galápagos began the first organized tours in April 1969.
 Soon other travel companies brought in tour ships and yachts, and local fishermen began converting their wooden boats for rudimentary cruising with guests.
 These vessels were the main source of overnight accommodations in the Galápagos.
 Today there are about 85 yachts and ships equipped for overnight guests.
 In 2006 the Baltra military governed island, was opened up to limited overnight camping.
 Baltra also requires permits by the military government for overnight stays on the beach.
 Other inhabited islands also allow camping on the beaches designated as "recreational" use to the locals.
 All of these camping permits are limited to number of people and nights, with most nights not to exceed three.

 Land based hotels are opening on the inhabited islands of San Cristobal, Santa Cruz, Floreana and Isabela.
 By 2012, more than half the visitors to Galápagos made their tours using day boats and these small hotels.
 Restaurants, easy access and economy make this an attractive travel option.

 There are only 116 visitor sites in the Galápagos: 54 land sites and 62 scuba-diving or snorkeling sites.
 Small groups are allowed to visit in 2- to 4-hour shifts only, to limit impact on the area.
 All groups are accompanied by licensed guides.